-- 1. If patient < 4' tall, an appropriately sized pediatric King tube must be used (At the time of this version of Denver Metro Protocol, Pediatric King tubes are by waiver only) - 2.
+- 1. If patient < 4' tall, an appropriately sized pediatric King tube must be used. - 2.
 Use with caution in patients with broken teeth, which may lacerate balloon - 3.
 Use with caution in patients with known esophageal disease - 4.
 Do not remove a properly functioning King tube in order to attempt intubation